-Accessible anywhere.
-This website allows you full access to the 1940 census images, in addition to 1940 census maps and descriptions.
+Accessible anywhere!
+This website provides full access to the 1950 census images, including population schedules, enumeration district maps, and enumeration district descriptions.

 Genealogy and Local History